denten-books/plain-text/2-device.md

 must convince his teacher that the scanned sign had the intended effect.
 This requires more words in a sort of an interrupted hermeneutic circle, the two sides of which do not quite connect to complete the communication feedback circuit.
+To convince Socrates that he did more than memorize the words, Phaedrus must use more words, which are similarly unconvincing.
+What if those are memorized as well?
+What can we do to convince others that we have properly understood a text?

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the other end" of the communication act.
 Communication, as we would say today, is always mediated.
-In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another [@wittgenstein_blue_1965, 185].
+In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
+"We are inclined to say that when we communicate a feeling to someone, something which we can never know happens at the other end" [@wittgenstein_blue_1965, 185].
+We are ultimately limited by private sensations of knowledge.
+Any sense of affirmation comes through further expression entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of communication, semiotics, or the mind.
 They do however